costefan/test_scrap/README.md

 ## Improvements
 * Search by part of name, catefory (text search)
 * Cache by parts (for ex by categories to file)

+## Flow
+* you start application
+* run swagger on it's url and use examples, or use Postman to send http requests